 In August 2010, the Financial Accounting Standards Board (FASB) and the International Accounting Standards Board (IASB), collectively the “Boards,” issued the Original Exposure Draft (OED) for the “Leases” project.
 A proposal requiring all leases to be capitalized (i.e., on balance sheet).
 Just shy of three years after issuing the OED, the Boards issued the Revised Exposure Draft (RED) in May 2013, which represented the culmination of the Boards’ deliberations after receiving 800 comment letters and holding numerous joint working group meetings, public roundtables, workshops, webcasts and other outreach activities related to the OED.
 While the RED addressed some of the concerns arising from the OED, it still drew an additional 600 comment letters voicing continued concerns over its complexity and burdensome requirements.

 Now, almost three years after issuing the RED and over five and one-half years after issuing the OED, the "leases" initiative is a reality.
-The IASB issued their standard (IFRS 16) on January 13, 2016 and the FASB is scheduled to issue its standard in February 2016.
-The IASB's effective date is 2019, while the FASB has stated its effective dates will be 2019 for public companies and 2020 for non-public companies.
+The IASB issued their standard (IFRS 16) on January 13, 2016 and the FASB issued it's new standard (ASC 842) on February 25, 2016.
+The IASB's effective date is 2019, while the FASB's effective dates are 2019 for public companies and 2020 for non-public companies.
 In the case of both standards, companies will have the ability to "early adopt" the new standard.

 The Boards have agreed on the primary objective of requiring lessees to record the liability associated with leases "on balance sheet".
 Unfortunately, there were several areas where they were unable to reach agreement.
 As a result, a uniform global lease accounting standard has not been achieved and each board is issuing its own standard.